gottacatchenall/dissertation_prospectus/tex/prospectus.md

 Ecosystems are emergent phenomena, stochastic and variable at all scales.
 In biology, we find that our attempts to reduce a systems down to the level of atomic units does not  necessarily succeed because at any level of biological organization there is internal heterogeneity (Levins and Lewontin).
 In community ecology, it seems that atomic level of organization is naturally the individual of a given species.
 Yet, adopting the Platonic form "individual" neglects the immense variability in the processes driving any given individual.
 Certainly this abstraction would cause consternation from the behavioral ecologists down the hall, to the cell biologists studying gene expression, to the biochemists doing, uh, biochemistry.
-This is not to say that we should build ecological models starting from the building blocks of particle physics (Levins 1992), but instead wemust be cognizant of what our models treat as homogeneous--a false premise in biological systems.
+This is not to say that we should build ecological models starting from the building blocks of particle physics (Levins 1992), but instead we must be cognizant of what our models treat as homogeneous--a false premise in biological systems.